nicofari/vegan-shop/readme.md

 ### International support
 Application output is multi-lingual.
 Supported languages are Italian and English.
-Desided country code must be passed as a parameter to the main entrypoint script.
+Desired country code must be passed as a parameter to the main entrypoint script.

 ### Data persistency
 Shop store data are persisted in json format into a file.